 Selection and assignment operations on IT security requirements have been marked bold.
 Refinements are set underlined.
 Iterations are identified by additional identifiers in parentheses as part of the component reference.
-All substitutions of security functional requirements to LSPP and all additional security functional requirements beyond LSPP are described in section 7.2.

 Application notes from LSPP have been taken over unaltered into this ST to allow easy comprehension of the Protection Profile's intention and its implementation for AIX with PitBull and have been marked as such.
 Additional application notes have been added as necessary.
 Please note that application notes are by nature informative and supposed to aid the reader's comprehension of the TSP and their implementation by the TOE.